Belval/TextRecognitionDataGenerator/README.md

 It only supports .ttf for now.

 ## What is left to do?
-- Save as .png or add it as an option
 - Support generating skewed text
 - Better background generation
 - More customization parameters (mostly regarding background)